Fundamental Analysis Guides

 Countries have taken various measures at a regional level, such as forming alliances to protect their interests in an oil-related crisis.
 The Arab League, for example, was formed in 1945 to represent the interests of its member states and protect them from external aggression.

-Western governments invested heavily in decreasing dependence on imported oil; for example, Henry Kissinger unveiled the “Project Independence” program, which by 1981 meant that reliance on OPEC was diminished.
+Western governments invested heavily in decreasing dependence on imported oil; for example, Henry Kissinger unveiled the “Project Independence” program, which, by 1981, diminished reliance on OPEC.

 Investing In Stocks Can Be Complicated, Stock Rover Makes It Easy.